 Two major relational database system prototypes were created between the years 1974 and 1977, and they were the Ingres, which was developed at UBC, and System R, created at IBM San Jose.
 Ingres used a query language known as QUEL, and it led to the creation of systems such as Ingres Corp., MS SQL Server, Sybase, Wang’s PACE, and Britton-Lee.
 On the other hand, System R used the SEQUEL query language, and it contributed to the development of SQL/DS, DB2, Allbase, Oracle, and Non-Stop SQL.
 It was also in this decade that Relational Database Management System, or RDBMS, became a recognized term.

-1976: A new database model called Entity-Relationship, or ER, was proposed by P. Chen this year.
+In 1976, new database model called Entity-Relationship, or ER, was proposed by P. Chen this year.
 This model made it possible for designers to focus on data application, instead of logical table structure.

 Relational database systems became a commercial success as the rapid increase in computer sales boosted the database market, and this caused a major decline in the popularity of network and hierarchical database models.
 DB2 became the flagship database product for IBM, and the introduction of the IBM PC resulted in the establishments of many new database companies and the development of products such as PARADOX, RBASE 5000, RIM, Dbase III and IV, OS/2 Database Manager, and Watcom SQL.

 Around this time, new client tools for application development were released, and these included the Oracle Developer, PowerBuilder, VB, and others.
 A number of tools for personal productivity, such as ODBC and Excel/Access, were also developed.
 Prototypes for Object Database Management Systems, or ODBMS, were created in the early 1990s.

+See resources below to learn more about the history of databases.
 For more information on database history and structure, please visit the following links: